-The "pelycosaurs" are members of the Synapsida, a major branch of the Amniota, or egg-laying tetrapods.
+The "pelycosaurs" are members of the Synapsida, a major branch of the Amniota.
 Pelycosaurs are the earliest, most primitive synapsids, a group characterized by a single dermal opening in the skull permitting muscle attachment to the jaw.
 This means that the pelycosaurs are not reptiles, since reptiles have two such openings in their skulls.
 Like most other groups of synapsids, all pelycosaurs are now extinct.
 In fact, the only currently living synapsids are the mammals.
 It is believed that the pelycosaurs, like their living mammal relatives, were endothermic, which means that they maintained a constant internal body temperature.
 This is another characteristic that sets pelycosaurs apart from the reptiles.
 If this view is correct, then pelycosaurs are one of the earliest examples of endothermic animals.

 In many respects, the pelycosaurs are intermediate between the reptiles and mammals, and so they have commonly been referred to as "mammal-like reptiles".
 The pelycosaurs indeed resemble large lizards in their overall appearance, but as we have seen, this is a misnomer since pelycosaurs are not reptiles.
 The name "pelycosaur" refers to a paraphyletic group of basal synapsids consisting of six separate branches: Caseasauria, Varanopseidae, Ophiacodontidae, Edaphosauridae, "Haptodonts", and Sphenacodontidae.
 It is currently believed that haptodonts themselves are a paraphyletic group.
 The Sphenacodontidae are probably the most closely related to the Therapsida (the group that includes mammals).